sccn/dl_sccn_demo/README.md

 # SCCN deep learning demo

 This repository is a demo of a deep-learning EEG model in MATLAB.
+In this example, we use a large public EEG dataset from the Child Mind Institute, a non-profit organization for the advancement of children's mental health.
+A subset of the dataset is used to train the existing convolutional neural network classification model R-VGG_noNormalization.
+Furthermore, we take advantage of the MATLAB Array Datastore introduced in R2021a to facilitate the handling of large files that might not fit in memory.

 This corresponds to the published work:

 Truong, D., Milham, M., Makeig, S., & Delorme, A. (2021).
 Deep Convolutional Neural Network Applied to Electroencephalography: Raw Data vs Spectral Features.
 Annual International Conference of the IEEE Engineering in Medicine and Biology Society.
 IEEE Engineering in Medicine and Biology Society.
 Annual International Conference, 2021, 1039–1042. https://doi.org/10.1109/EMBC46164.2021.9630708